 - Type B: Direct wire lamps that are not ballast compatible.
 These tubes require the ballast to be disconnected and removed from the fixture prior to installation.
 These lamps are wired directly to line voltage and often require non-shunted sockets, so you may need to change the sockets at the same time.

 - Type A/B: Hybrid T8 linear tubes.
 Similar to type A tubes, these lamps are not compatible with all ballasts.
 Check the Ballast Compatibility PDF or spec sheet for a full list of fluorescent ballasts that are compatible with these LED tube lights.
 Alternatively, these tubes can also be used as a direct wire tube which makes these a flexible option.
 Check the installation instructions or confirm with a licensed electrician if you choose to bypass the ballast.

 T8 LED Tube Color Temperature

 When replacing or installing overhead lighting, it's important to understand color temperature so that you have consistent lighting across an area.
-Lower kelvin values mean the light output is more yellow and higher kelvin values mean the light output is closer to blue.
-The 3000 Kelvin T8 bulbs have a similar yellow glow to halogen bulbs.
+Lower Kelvin values mean the light output is more yellow and higher Kelvin values mean the light output is closer to blue.
+The 3000 Kelvin T8 bulbs have a similar yellow glow to a halogen light bulb.
 The 4100 Kelvin T8 bulbs are considered a cool white with color output similar to clear metal halides.
-This is the recommended color temperature for offices and work-spaces.
-5000 Kelvin T8 bulbs are a daylight equivalent with a bluer glow than traditional lighting.
-A daylight color temperature is recommended for display areas, high security areas, and garages.
+This is the recommended color light for general lighting in offices and work-spaces.
+6500 Kelvin T8 bulbs are a daylight equivalent with a bluer glow than traditional lighting.
+A Kelvin temperature of 5000 of higher is recommended for display areas, high security areas, and garages.